 • Predictive maintenance usually relies on real-time data collection from sensors, IoT devices, and other sources to monitor equipment health and performance.

-• By predicting when equipment is likely to fail, it allows maintenance activities to be scheduled proactively.
+• Predicting when equipment is likely to fail allows maintenance activities to be scheduled proactively.

-• Maintenance tasks are performed based on the actual condition of the equipment, rather than on a fixed schedule or usage threshold.
+• Maintenance tasks are performed based on the equipment’s actual condition, rather than on a fixed schedule or usage threshold.

 Serhii Leleko